FAQ#

 How do I know when there's an update available?#

 to see the number of pending updates.
 This could be used with an automation or highlighted on your dashboard.
 This will include any HACS integration update, not just this one.
-If you're feeling a little more adventurous, then you can enable HACS' experimental features.
-This will surface any available updates in the normal update location within Home Assistant.

 If you've installed the integration manually, then you should keep an eye on the GitHub releases.
 You could even subscribe to the RSS feed.